If you’re aware of minimalism but aren’t sure as to how to actually become a minimalist, you’re in the right place.

 I’ve broken down this post into three sections.
 We kick off with a brief refresher on how we define minimalism.
 Next up, I try my best to convince you of the benefits of minimalism.
-And finally, we bring it home with some tips on how you get started with minimalist living.
+And finally, we bring it home with tangible tips on how to be a minimalist.

 I must warn you that this is not another “decluttering” post on the internet.
-There are plenty of those articles in circulation on the web including this website.
+There are plenty of those articles in circulation including on this website.

 What is minimalist living?

 There are many definitions of minimalism, and even then, there aren’t any specific rules.
 Minimalism started as a way to describe design concepts before being used as a term to identify a lifestyle.

-Fundamentally, minimalism is about intentionality.
+Fundamentally, minimalist living is about intentionality.
 You can find similar philosophies in Stoicism, Buddhism, amongst many other influences where the goal of simplicity is at its core.

 Our definition of minimalism has evolved over the years, but as of today, we define minimalism as the process of identifying what is essential in your life and having the courage to let go of the rest.